r3sult/odan.github.io/_posts/2018-04-05-php-best-practices.md

 ## Data Transfer Object (DTO)

 * **Only for data**
-* Maximum simple validation
+* Simple validation logic only, no business or domain specific logic.
 * Can be used to transfer data within or outside the domain
-* No business logic or complex behavior
 * No database access

-## Entity

-* An object with data and `id`.
-[Read more](https://martinfowler.com/bliki/EvansClassification.html)
-* An entity does not necessarily have to be immutable.
-* Use it to represent a database table or an object that corresponds to a database table.
-Big things like Customer, Ship, Rental Agreement.

 ## Value Object

-* Use it only for "small things" and as replacement for primitive data type like string, int, float, bool, array.
+* Use it only for "small things" like Date, Money, CustomerId and as replacement for primitive data type like string, int, float, bool, array.
-* Must be immutable
+* Must be immutable.
+* A VO is responsible for keeping their state consistent [1](https://kacper.gunia.me/validating-value-objects/).
 * Can only be filled using the constructor.
-* setter methods are not allowed.
+* Setter methods are not allowed.
-* A getter method name does not contain a a `get` prefix. example: `public function email(): string { return $this->email; }`
+* A getter method name does not contain a a `get` prefix.
+Example: `public function email(): string { return $this->email; }`
-* wither methods are allowed.
-Example `public function withEmail(string $email): self { ... }`
-* If you have to change a data, you have to create a new entity object (with new name, because it has changed).
 * All properties must be `protected` or `private` accessed by the getter methods.
-* Use it for little things like Date, Money, CustomerId.
-Responsible for keeping their state consistent [1](https://kacper.gunia.me/validating-value-objects/).
+* Wither methods are allowed.
+Example: `public function withEmail(string $email): self { ... }`

 ## Parameter Object